Back to All Resources

 • Introduction: This section provides background information on the product, including its intended use, regulatory status, and any significant changes since the previous PSUR.

-• Pharmacovigilance Activities: This section describes the manufacturer’s post-market surveillance activities, including adverse event reporting, complaint handling, and other sources of safety information.
+• Post-Market Surveillance (PMS) Activities: This section describes the manufacturer’s post-market surveillance activities conducted in accordance with the PMS plan required under Article 84 of the EU MDR, including adverse event reporting, complaint handling, field safety corrective actions, literature surveillance, and other sources of safety and performance information.

 • Safety Evaluation: This section summarizes the safety data collected during the reporting period, including any adverse events, trends, and emerging safety concerns.